US opens probe of Cruise robotaxi braking, clogging traffic

 NHTSA says it will determine how often the problems happen and potential safety issues they cause.
 The probe, which covers an estimated 242 Cruise autonomous vehicles, could bring a recall.
 “With these data, NHTSA can respond to safety concerns involving these technologies through further investigation and enforcement,” the agency said in a statement.

+Cruise CEO Kyle Vogt told The Associated Press that the company is fully cooperating with the NHTSA.
+“I am happy to help educate them on the safety of our products,” Vogt said during a Friday interview.
+“Regulators are doing their job.
+They are scrutinizing things as they should, asking lots of questions.”

-Cruise spokesman Drew Pusateri said the company is cooperating in the probe, and that its vehicles have driven nearly 700,000 autonomous miles in a complex city with no life-threatening injuries or deaths.
+So far, Cruise its vehicles so far have driven nearly early 700,000 autonomous miles in San Francisco without causing any life-threatening injuries or deaths.

 He said police didn’t issue tickets in any of the crashes, and that in each case, the autonomous vehicle was responding to aggressive or erratic behavior of other road users.
 “The AV was working to minimize collision severity and risk of harm,” Pusateri wrote.